 This year’s lineup includes 50 new feature films and five programs of short films, accompanied by a wealth of satellite events, including conversations with actors and directors.
 In recent years, TIFF Artistic Director and Co-Head Cameron Bailey has made inclusivity one of the festival’s top-priorities and it shows.
 Almost half of the festival’s titles are directed, co-directed, or created by women, while 48% of the films are directed, co-directed, or created by Black, Indigenous, or POC filmmakers.

-At the intersection of these groups stands the work of Michelle Latimer, a prolific filmmaker, producer, and actor of Algonquin, Métis, and French heritage.
-Based on Thomas King’s comprehensive study of the same name, Latimer’s latest documentary Inconvenient Indian traces a brief history of the erasure of Indigenous culture and traditions in Canada and the distorted fables settler-colonizers disseminated in their place.
+Based on Thomas King’s comprehensive study of the same name, Michelle Latimer’s latest documentary Inconvenient Indian traces a brief history of the erasure of Indigenous culture and traditions in Canada and the distorted fables settler-colonizers disseminated in their place.
 Inuk filmmaker Alethea Arnaquq-Baril, multimedia artist Skawennati, artist Kent Monkman — and his gender-fluid alter-ego Miss Chief Eagle Testickle — among other creators, appear in the film to testify to the thriving Indigenous creative scene.
-Much like her subjects, Indigenous artists like Latimer are asserting their stories both in and outside of the mainstream.

 Latimer also sits behind the camera for Trickster, an upcoming CBC series premiering in the Primetime program.
+(Update: Latimer has since resigned from Trickster, following a CBC News investigation that revealed she misrepresented her Indigenous ancestry).
 Adapting Eden Robinson’s bestselling novel Son of a Trickster (2017), the series is another essential step towards a more inclusive representation of Canadian communities.
 Trickster marries its exploration of a dysfunctional family — kept afloat by the series’ teenage protagonist — with the suspenseful pace of a thriller infused by supernatural imagery.
 This coming-of-age story adapts elements of Indigenous folktales — the archetypal trickster figure, found in many world cultures’ myths — to the grammar of contemporary television, weaving a long-overdue and necessary narrative.

 Similarly navigating the perilous waters of adolescence is Tracey Deer’s compelling debut feature Beans.
 The film is framed by the escalating events of the 1990 Oka Crisis, when two Mohawk communities in Québec protested plans for the disruptive expansion of a golf club onto their land.
 Marking a watershed moment in the life of its young protagonist Beans, the political and emotional turmoil of that summer also helps her find her place in her community.
 Another youthful voice to take note of is that of teenage environmental activist Autumn Peltier, the subject of James Burns’s documentary The Water Walker.
 Peltier has been nominated for an International Children’s Peace Prize in 2019 in recognition of her relentless fight for clean drinking water in Indigenous communities.